 - Posts seeking to buy or sell any items must quote prices in pounds sterling.
 They can be firm prices or open to offers.

 - Posts offering trades must indicate both haves and wants.

 - Trade/sale agreements are only considered binding when both parties have exchanged addresses/payment details.

 Please do not have off-site links in your Haves & Wants list.
 For a short explanation on why we do not allow off-site links in Haves & Wants list, please see footer notes in the pinned post at the top of this page.

 5. Fraudsters may operate in this group.
 If the member has low or no ratings on the official feedback document then please DO NOT send anything (money, cards, etc) until you are confident that it is safe to do so.
 Please ask for personal vouches and references in the mtgUK & Ireland Community & Trading Discussions group.
 If in doubt, please ask a member of the admin team for advice.

 7. Please vet Facebook accounts before accepting friends requests, and make sure that they are not fake accounts.
 Please note that having fake accounts on your friends list will make them seem more credible (mutual friends) to potential targets.
 You can find some information on how to spot fake Facebook accounts in the footer notes below.

-8. For every trade/sale, please make sure that you exchange addresses, this will signify that the deal is agreed upon.
-A trade/sales agreement is considered binding as soon as both parties have provided the details required for the other party to proceed with the trade/sale.
+8. For every trade/sale, please make sure that you exchange addresses and/or payment details, to confirm that an agreement has been made.
+A trade/sale agreement is considered binding as soon as both parties have provided the details required for the other party to proceed with the trade/sale.